TanukiSharp/MinimalNugetServer/readme.md

 From the server point of view, it does not support publishing APIs, as a shared folder would.
 To add new packages, you have to copy them manually to the packages directory on your hosting machine.

 The server uses a `FileSystemWatcher` to detect new files, files removed and files renamed, and will reprocess the whole packages collection for future incomming requests.

+# Future works

+For now, the server loads all the packages (file content) in memory at start time, and each time the packages folder changes.

+Improvements could be:
+- Lazy loading of packages, with a MRU cache to avoid consuming too much memory (feasible)
+- Reprocessing only the necessary items (a bit more tricky)
+- Better support of the v3 API once documented by the NuGet team